-After a few months of teases, Twitter may finally increase how much you can squeeze into a tweet starting next week.
+After a few months of teasing, Twitter may finally expand how much you can squeeze into a tweet starting next week.

 As of September 19, Twitter will no longer count links for attachments like .gifs, pictures, polls, Vines, and more as part of the service's trademark 140-character limit, sources tell The Verge.
 Quoted tweets won't count against your character tally, either.